mchaudhary22/I2GDS2024/micro_g2/README.md

   source activate SPAdes_v4.0.0_env     #to activate the newly created environment conda install bioconda::spades=4.0.0     #to install SPAdes v4 from the Bioconda channel into the active environment
   ```
-- `spades.sh`: Bash script to performs a single-end (SE) genome assembly using SPAdes, then filters contigs and scaffolds based on length and coverage.
+- `spades.sh`: Bash script to perform a single-end (SE) genome assembly using SPAdes, then filter contigs and scaffolds based on length and coverage.
-  - You need to specify the path to `spades` installed and adjust the input and output directories in the script.
+  - If you installed SPAdes into the ARC instead of using a virtual environment, you need to specify the path to `spades` installed and adjust the input and output directories in the script.
 You can find the path for your SPAdes installed using:
     ```
     which spades.py
     ```